-This policy and its procedure apply to all employees of the College, including those employed on agency / workers, temporary or fixed term contracts.
+This policy and its procedure apply to all employees of the College (including those within the wider University of Bolton Group), as well as those employed / engaged on agency / workers, temporary or fixed term contracts.
 The policy also covers volunteers and contractors who offer their services to the College and parents / carers.